 Johannes Ivakko belonged to the evacuees who established themselves in the Päijät-Häme region.
 He settled in Lahti, a city some 100 km north of Helsinki.
 Here he would live for the rest of his life, working in various jobs, such as carrying out work for New Valamo monastery, working as a repair/service man, taking care of the maintenance of forests, doing the management of a campsite, and then he was also active as a fishing man.

 A selection of these creations has been exposed in 2005 in the Kiasma museum in Helsinki at the exposition In another world, the first major exposition of outsider art in Finland.
-Recently (in 2018) these small sculptures could be seen during an exposition at the Kokkola outsider art museum.
+Some years ago (in 2018) these small sculptures could be seen during an exposition at the Kokkola outsider art museum.

 In 2013 a book has been published about the miniature sculptures: Niilo Kuikka, Kui ennen elettih Salmis, Johannes Ivakon pienoisteistokset kertovat (The way people used to live in Salmi, Johannes Ivakko's mini-sculptures tell).